berstend/Appnostic/README.md

 ## Usage
 -----

-`appnostic init`
+From command line:

-This will ask for a series of parameters which will then be added to your package.json file.
+`appnostic init` This will ask for a series of parameters which will then be added to your package.json file.

+`appnostic build` Build according to appnostic parameters entered in the previous step.

 ### Build parameters